 What is a lifetime ISA?

-A lifetime ISA is an ISA that comes with a government bonus to help you save either for your first home or for retirement.
+A lifetime ISA (LISA) is a type of saving or investment account that comes with a government bonus of up to £1,000 a year.
+LISAs are designed exclusively to help you save a mortgage deposit for your first home or build extra retirement income.

 Lifetime ISA eligibility